 The only entry in the Cruising class, Stephen Wu Shifu's Oceanis 45 Asia Pacific Sailing returns for another bash down the coast and very character building for their Chinese students.

 The fun continues for all classes after the race and into next week for the Subic Bay Cup.

 Three teams from the Philippine Sailing Association (PSA) are taking on the Subic Sailing Team, in the one design FarEast 28 class and like nothing better than battling it out for the bragging rights.

-This is the eighth point scoring regatta on the annual AsianYachting Grand Prix (AYGP), where all the skippers and yachts are awarded points based on their overall placing's at the end of the regatta.
+This is the ninth point scoring regatta on the annual AsianYachting Grand Prix (AYGP), where all the skippers and yachts are awarded points based on their overall placing's at the end of the regatta.
 The score goes towards being crowned with the 2018-19 AYGP Skipper and Yacht of the Year title at the end of the season.